 This Q&A is part of a presentation held in 1997 at the Buddhist Missionary Society, KL.
 This short clip places attempts to recall one’s past life into perspective.
 Humourous take is given by Ven.
 Dr. H. Gunaratana with a short interlude by Ven.
 Dr. K. Sri Dhammananda.

-Permanent link to this article: https://www.dhammikaweb.com/?p=11347
+Permanent link to this article: http://www.dhammikaweb.com/?p=11347

 What Buddhists Believe – Ven K Sri Dhammananda Thero